The Drums: Career

 The Drums released the single "The New World" on April 11, 2011, with proceeds going to Japan disaster relief efforts.

 For their second LP, the band recorded quickly, again self-producing, often laying down tracks spontaneously in singer Jonny Pierce’s kitchen.
 They released Portamento on September 5, 2011.
 The album title has a deeper meaning for Pierce, as he describes, “Jacob and I meeting as young boys with a shared love for Kraftwerk and Anything Box and Wendy Carlos, and these were all synth pioneers, and a common feature on old analogue systems was ‘Portamento’.

 After Portamento's world tour ended in late 2012, founding member Connor Hanwick left the group.

 In November 2012, Jonny Pierce announced he would be releasing a solo album in 2013.
 The Drums continued on with members Jonny Pierce and Jacob Graham.

 The Drums made their American television debut on Late Night With Jimmy Fallon on February 15, 2012.
 MTV gave the band a celebrity chart special on MTV HD channel in May 2012, where Pierce and Graham introduced their favorite videos and bands as well as some of their own videos.

 On July 17, 2014, The Drums announced that their third studio album would be called Encyclopedia and would be released September 23, 2014.
 In an interview with Billboard Magazine, they stated that he and Graham were ready to come back together and give The Drums another try.
 They holed up in a lakeside cabin in upstate New York and "went crazy", says Graham.
 "That's when it occurred to me that we can have fun with this and make a record that's interesting and bizarre.'
 "The resulting cathartic collection of tracks departs from the Drums' signature "tonal palette," as Graham calls it.
 With taut, spindly guitar lines, liberal sprinklings of tambourine, and uptempo kick drums that belie the brooding, thoughtful content matter of songs like "Best Friend".

 On August 20, 2014, they released the single "I Can't Pretend".

+Their Third studio album Encyclopedia (album) released on spetmeber 23, 2014, through Norman Records.

 On March 1, 2017, they released the debut single, "Blood Under My Belt," from their 2017 album Abysmal Thoughts.
 It was announced via a Facebook post in which frontman Jonny Pierce took full credit for the writing and producing of the album.
 Longstanding member Jacob Graham later announced on Instagram that he had left The Drums.
 In his statement, he said, "It's actually been over a year now since I left the band but it's just now coming to light with today's press.
 There are no hard feelings whatsoever, I wish Jonny and the band the best of luck.
 I'd been with the band for almost ten years and I wanted to focus on my puppetry and my work with my new band Sound of Ceres."
 Their fourth album was released on June 16 on ANTI-.

 On April 5, 2019, The Drums released their fifth album, Brutalism.